Directory

 Wat Sowann Thamareach

-A countryside Buddhist temple about 20 km from Phnom Penh: a giant Angkor-style gateway, elephant sculptures and rare peace — ideal for photography and a picnic.
+A countryside Buddhist temple located about 20 km from Phnom Penh, featuring a giant Angkor-style gateway, realistic elephant sculptures, and a rare atmosphere of tranquility — perfect for photography and picnics.

 View listing →